 What would a nutrition conference be without great food?

 Exceptional meals and tasting breaks are included in the registration fee.
 Everything served will be designed for participants to experience and taste a unique selection of organic and healthy foods that complement the health and nutrition themes of the conference.
-Menus are planned with the advice of Rebecca Katz, MS, consulting chef to the conference.
+Menus are planned with the advice of Rebecca Katz, consulting chef to the conference.